ftlabs/ftlabs.github.io/index.md

 ---
 FT Labs is a small team at the [Financial Times](http://www.ft.com), striving to reach and engage readers with the world’s finest journalism, by looking for gaps, opportunities, concerns, and the unknown. ([...more](/about/))

-We write up our work on a semi-irregular basis.
+Our work (and posts, on a semi-irregular basis) cover myriad topics, ranging from attempts to tackle specific problems (Ad Blocking, OCR, ...), via actively looking for upcoming concerns and opportunities (text-to-speech, conversation APIs, ...), to simply exploring new technologies (Amazon Alexa, Google Home, ...).

 The most recent posts are: